 Noxious Plants

 One of the first acts in the life of a plant, as a seed, is to move.
 Generally seeds travel only short distances, but less common long distance movements are known to occur naturally (Section X.X), and long distance movement occurs regularly via humans.
 The long distance movement of seeds by humans, in recent history i.e. the last couple thousand years, may result in the seed germinating and the population (if any) which results from it surviving for only a few generations (waif) (Nesom (2000)).
 Seeds from introduced plant species that produce a population which is able to persist for many generations in the new ecosystem, and even disperse and spread out across their new landscape, and are readily incorporated into the existing vegetation community with little alteration are considered a naturalized species (Nesom (2000), Pysek & Richardson (2010)).
-A subset of these species which are able to naturalize may displace considerable amounts of the plant species already in the landscape, and in so doing alters the composition of species at ecological sites (noxious), hence also the functioning of these sites (invasive) (Davies (2011), Evans et al. (2001), Pysek et al. (2012), Land Management (n.d.), and reviewed in Ehrenfeld (2010), Pysek & Richardson (2010)).
+A subset of these species are considered noxious or invasive if they displace considerable amounts of the native plant species, and in so doing alter the composition of species and the ecological function of a site (Davies (2011), Evans et al. (2001), Pysek et al. (2012), Land Management (n.d.), and reviewed in Ehrenfeld (2010), Pysek & Richardson (2010)).
 That a few species can alter the properties of landscapes is at the core of the Ecological Site state and transition concepts.
-While all invasive plants are noxious, not all noxious plants are invasive, as can be seen from a number of native species which act as aggressive weeds in disturbed settings and which prevent natural succession.
+While all invasive plants are noxious, not all noxious plants are invasive, as a number of native species which act as invasives in disturbed settings and which prevent natural succession.

-Noxious and invasive species adversely affect nearly all ecosystem services offered by natural areas, increase fire frequency and intensity, and have enormous economic impacts (reviwed in Ehrenfeld (2010), D’Antonio & Vitousek (1992), Duncan et al. (2004), Fantle-Lepczyk et al. (2022), Crystal-Ornelas et al. (2021)).
-Invasive species at landscape scales have been shown to decrease plant species richness, taxonomic, functional and structural diversity leading to declines in habitat heterogeneity and adversely affecting wildlife (Keeley & Brennan (2012), Ehrenfeld (2010), Klinger & Brooks (2017)).
-They pose serious threats to the well being of both wildlife, livestock, and humans, via interactions with historic land management alterations, to the fire cycle (D’Antonio & Vitousek (1992), Keeley & Brennan (2012), @).
+Noxious and invasive species adversely affect nearly all ecosystem services offered by natural areas, increased fire frequency and intensity, loss of reliable forage base, reduced water quality and quantity, and all have enormous economic impacts (reviwed in Ehrenfeld (2010), D’Antonio & Vitousek (1992), Duncan et al. (2004), Fantle-Lepczyk et al. (2022), Crystal-Ornelas et al. (2021)).
+Invasive species at landscape scales have been shown to decrease plant species richness, taxonomic, functional, and structural diversity leading to declines in habitat heterogeneity and adversely affecting wildlife (Keeley & Brennan (2012), Ehrenfeld (2010), Klinger & Brooks (2017)).
+They pose serious threats to the well being of both wildlife, livestock, and humans, via interactions with historic land management alterations to the fire cycle (D’Antonio & Vitousek (1992), Keeley & Brennan (2012), @).
 The economic impacts of invasive species include enormous amounts of funds being channeled into their treatment to reduce fuel loads (), treatments to curtail their spread into new areas (), and losses in economic activity e.g. by displacement of grasses more suitable as forage for livestock ().

 In the Western cold deserts (The Colorado Plateau, Great Basin, and Columbia Plateau) noxious annual grasses pose the greatest challenge towards maintaining ecosystems and their multiple uses (Chambers et al. (2009)).
 A concern in the Uncompahgre field office is the increasing adpation of cheatgrass (Bromus tectorum), which is already present throughout the field office, towards higher elevation sites (J. T. Smith et al. (2022)).
 Based on the limited evidence currently available the effect of encroachment of invasive species is of more adverse affect than is attributable to climate change or drought, although synergistic interactions between invasive species and drought still occurr (Clarke et al. (2005), Lopez et al. (2022)).